What is Brand Advocacy? How do You Build and Drive it?

 5 – Offer a discount

 Offering discounts is another way to drive brand advocacy.
-If you have a limited supply of something, you should offer it at a lower price.
+You should offer a lower price if you have a limited supply.

 For example, you could give a discount to anyone who signs up for your email list.